 1. Check for gaps outside of my windows.
 I have efficient double paned windows but even the most efficient windows will leak air because you’re still cutting a hole in your wall to install the window – duh.
 You can’t see it very well here because I calked the gap where the window frame meets the house with this clear silicone caulk. and caulk gun.
 I used clear because I wanted it to blend in and I didn’t want to have worry about finding the right color caulk for each area of the condo I needed.
 (Disclosure: I am including affiliate links in this post for your convenience.)

 Please ignore the dirt around my windows.
 Thank you.

 2. Fill the gap between the window screen and window frame with removable rope caulk.
 I used removable rope caulk (you can get it here) over peelable because I could still easily pop out the window screen from the inside of the house in the case of an emergency.
 I also don’t have to buy pealable caulk each season.
 I can remove and save the rope caulk from season to season if need be.
 This is an excellent solution for renters too.

 Please keep ignoring the dirt around my windows.
 Thank you.

 4. Put a cover on the air conditioner.
 Warm heated air is drawn to cold air and vice versa.
-An air conditioning cover encourages the warm air to stay inside the house during the winter.
+An air conditioning cover like this one encourages the warm air to stay inside the house during the winter.
 If I had a window unit, I’d remove it for the winter and close the window.
 Do as I say not as I do.
 In my previous rental I learned the hard way how much colder a room can be when you don’t remove the window air conditioner from the window during the winter.
 Don’t be me.